Antiz96/arch-update/README.md

 - NoColor # Do not colorize output.
 - NoVersion # Do not show versions changes for packages when listing pending updates.
 - NoNews # Do not display Arch news.
 Note that using this option will generate a warning message as a reminder that users are expected to regularly check Arch news.
+- NewsNum=[Num] # Number of Arch news to display before updating and with the `-n/--news` option (see the `arch-update(1)` man page for more details).
+Defaults to 5.
-- KeepOldPackages=Num # Number of old packages' versions to keep in pacman's cache.
+- KeepOldPackages=[Num] # Number of old packages' versions to keep in pacman's cache.
 Defaults to 3.
-- KeepUninstalledPackages=Num # Number of uninstalled packages' versions to keep in pacman's cache.
+- KeepUninstalledPackages=[Num] # Number of uninstalled packages' versions to keep in pacman's cache.
 Defaults to 0.

 Options are case sensitive, so capital letters have to be respected.
 ```